GrzegorzKozub/tulipany/README.md

 5. Bidder sets up a proxy bidding
 6. Bidder offers a bid and auction ends with transaction

-In order to simplify our analysis I will skip the moderation, transaction processing and commissions for now.
+In order to simplify our analysis I will skip the search, moderation, transaction processing and commissions for now.

 Since they're rather commonly implemented, I've chosen to ignore things like user registration and authentication.